PrefectHQ/prefect/docs/guide/cloud_concepts/cli.md

 my-flow     1         Demo           2 weeks ago
 ```

-To get more specific flow information you can optionally provide values for `--name`, `--version`, `--project` which will filter the table that is shown.
+To get more specific flow information you can optionally provide values for `--name`, `--version`, `--project` that will filter the table that is shown.

 ```
 $ prefect get flows --name my-flow